Paul Atherton: Colour Blind 2009

 In 2009 Atherton produced the short film Colour Blind 2009 directed by Amanda Baker which premiered at the British Urban Film Festival the same year.
 Starring Wil Johnson and Robert Cavanah it explores the issue of skin colour and stereotyping through the eyes of its protagonists.

 Our London Lives

 In 2016 Atherton's video-diary, tracking sixteen years of his son's visits from his home in South Wales to see him in London, was edited down from over 300 hours of footage to a 77-minute film.
 Entitled Our London Lives the film screened as part of the exhibition "Recording A Life" in the Show Space area of the Museum of London.
 After the exhibition the film was taken into the museum's permanent collection.

 Personal life

 Atherton suffers from the disability Chronic Fatigue Syndrome, which has required him to use a wheelchair.
+As of 2023, Atherton was housed in a Central London hotel at the expense of Westminster City Council, which said it had offered him a permanent accommodation elsewhere but been refused by Atherton, who said the hotel suited his disability better.